 When a baby is born with a birth defect, the first question usually asked by the parents

-disease causing genes that result in a birth defect.
+genes that cause a birth defect.

 Multifactorial inheritance.
-Multifactorial inheritance means that "many factors" (multifactorial) are involved in causing a birth
+Multifactorial inheritance means that many things are involved in causing a birth

 defect.
 The factors are usually both genetic and environmental.

-has, which could increase the chance for the baby to be born with a birth defect.
+has.
+Any of these could increase the chance for the baby to be born with a birth defect.